merrymake/java-service-library/DEVELOPMENT.md

 You can do this after

-- publishing to Staging, and
+- publishing to Staging (yes, the guide above,) and
 - making sure your signatures are publicly available, see guide above.

 1. Navigate to "Build Promotion" -> "Staging Repositories,"